jdbeutel/ics699-docs/README.md

 Supporting authentication via Facebook, Google, etc. would allow for a stronger identity.

 Users input their own contact information, and can share it with a higher level of trust than third parties can.
-There is no absolute trust, however, since impersonation is easy.
-A user can always assign a contact an email address that he controls.
+There is no absolute trust, however, since impersonation is easy: a user can always assign a contact an email address that he controls.
 The app could at least warn about suspicious identity, such as two users with the same name and location.

 Existing Examples
 -----------------

-I am not aware of any existing system that supports what I would like to implement with this project.
+I have not yet found any existing system that supports what I would like to implement with this project.
 However, several current apps come close, are well-implemented, and well-integrated.
-But, perhaps forbiddingly, none support the sharing of third-party contact information.
+None support collaborative maintenance of third-party contact information, though.
 I will do more research to see if there are any designs or implementations that I can utilize or mash-up for this project.

 ### Google ###